Last updated:

 Handling Suspected Fake or Retaliatory Reviews

-Booking.com has its own red-flag indicators for fraudulent bookings: invalid credit cards, last-minute reservations, multiple bookings in rapid succession, and unusually large room blocks at a single property.
-When a property suspects a reservation was made specifically to leave a damaging review, the reporting path runs through the Extranet inbox.
+Booking.com tracks multiple warning signs to detect potentially fraudulent bookings, such as invalid credit cards, last-minute reservations, and exceptionally large room blocks at a single property.
+Properties concerned that a reservation was made solely to post a damaging review have the option to report it via their Extranet inbox.

-The steps: log into admin.booking.com, open the Inbox tab, click Booking.com Messages, and use the Instant Help search.
-Typing "fake reservation" surfaces the relevant help article and routes your report to Booking.com's support team.
+To report a fake reservation, log into admin.booking.com and navigate to the Inbox tab, then select Booking.com Messages.
+Using the Instant Help search feature, type "fake reservation" to find the relevant help article, which automatically routes your report to Booking.com's support team.

 "When faced with unfair or potentially retaliatory reviews: respond publicly, articulate your position directly, and maintain objectivity.
 A single poor rating amid a pattern of strong scores will have minimal effect on your overall rating."